ardaeksi/NodeJS.LANGame/README.md

 └─ README.md
 ```

-## Not included (yet)
+## Not included yet

 Accounts, persistence, multiple rooms, obstacles/collisions, mobile touch
-controls, and internet (non-LAN) hosting.
-The code is intentionally small so
+controls, and internet (non-LAN) hosting are not included yet.
+The code is kept
-these are easy to add later.
+small so these can be added later.